jwong92/NSHN-GROUP/README.md

 Type | Names
 --- | ---
-Programming Languages | * C# * JavaScript * HTML5 * CSS
-Frameworks | * Bootstrap * MVC * jQuery
+Programming Languages | C#, JavaScript, HTML5, CSS Frameworks | Bootstrap, MVC, jQuery
-Database | * MSSQL Azure
+Database | MSSQL Azure
-IDEs | * Atom * Visual Code * Sublime
+IDEs | Atom, Visual Code, Sublime, Visual Studio

 ## Contributors

 Our group consisted of 5 individuals all coming from a variety of different backgrounds, ranging from designers, to electrical engineers, to scientists.
-In just a span of 8 months, we were able to collectively put together 10 features.
+In just a span of 8 months, we were able to collectively put together 11 features.
 The creators and their associated pages are depicted below:

 ### Yeganeh Ghasemi
 @hazeoscar